 Check rates and availability for accommodation in Lovina here.

-Munduk: If you consider yourself more of a jungle lover than the beach, Munduk is an ideal choice in Northern Bali.
-Set around 45-minutes South of Lovina, the area is lush, green, and quiet, boasting some of Bali’s most beautiful hotels.
+If you consider yourself more of a jungle lover than the beach, Munduk is an ideal choice in Northern Bali.

 Check rates and availability for accommodation in Munduk here.

-Check rates and availability for accommodation in Seriret here.
+Check rates and availability for accommodation in Seririt here.

 Things to do in North Bali